0n0w1c/Foundations/readme.md

 Settings for the various supported mods are only visible when the supported mod is active.

-Attempts to build without the required number of foundation tiles in the player inventory, will be halted.
+Attempts to build without the required number of tiles in the player inventory, will be halted.
-Make sure to have enough of the selected foundation tiles in your inventory, or disable foundation tile placement.
+Make sure to have enough of the selected tiles in your inventory, or disable automatic tile placement.

 Foundations is compatible with personal logistics for construction and deconstruction.